padasio/padas-docs/docs/quickstart.md

       </p>
     </figure>

-    **IMPORTANT NOTE**: If you created the required topics from Padas UI, you will need to restart the Padas Engine so that it can read/write to these topics.
+    **IMPORTANT NOTE**: If you created the required topics from Padas UI, you will need to restart the Padas Engine so that it can read from and write to these topics.
 Stop the running Padas Engine via `CTRL-C`, and start it again.
 You'll need to logout/login from the UI as well.
     ```bash
     bin/padas start-console
     ```